ray-project/ray/doc/source/ray-air/getting-started.rst

 **1. Seamless Dev to Prod**: AIR reduces friction going from development to production.
 Traditional orchestration approaches introduce separate systems and operational overheads.
 With Ray and AIR, the same Python code scales seamlessly from a laptop to a large cluster.

 **2. Unified API**: Want to switch between frameworks like XGBoost and PyTorch, or try out a new library like HuggingFace?
-Thanks to the flexibility of Ray AIR, you can do this by just swapping out a single class, without needing to set up new systems or change other aspects of your workflow.
+Thanks to the flexibility of AIR, you can do this by just swapping out a single class, without needing to set up new systems or change other aspects of your workflow.

 **3. Open and Evolvable**: Ray core and libraries are fully open-source and can run on any cluster, cloud, or Kubernetes, reducing the costs of platform lock-in.
 Want to go out of the box?
 Run any framework you want using AIR's integration APIs, or build advanced use cases directly on Ray core.